dmtzs/SmartTerrariumR/README.md

 ## Sensor´s and materials list used
 * dht22 humidity and temperature sensor
 * DS18B20 submersible sensor
-* Horn of 2 inches of 1.5 watts
+* Horn with auxiliar connection(if you want)
 * Water float sensor
 * Raspberry pi 4 B+
-* LCD touch display of 7 inches
+* LCD touch display of 15.6 inches
 * 256 gb SD
 * 3 relays
 * 1 L298D chip (H bridge)
+* 1 pression water bomb of 12 volts
+* 1 coffe maker water bomb of 12 volts
+* 1 water resistor for keeping warm the reserve of water
+* 1 night bulb
+* 1 day bulb

 ## Connection diagram
 Here is the diagram connection about how you need to connect all components, to which pin´s, etc.